How Do You Book a Capitalized Software Journal Entry?

 Frequency: Each reporting period (i.e. monthly)

-FloQast folder location (learn more about FloQast folders): ‘Fixed Assets’ is where software sits, and so can capitalized software.
+FloQast folder location: ‘Fixed Assets’ is where software sits, and so can capitalized software.
 Just make sure engineer salary information isn’t available to any general ledger accountant or others who wouldn’t otherwise need this information.

 The dr.’s and cr.’s